This list has been updated for the 2020/21 academic year. Old requirements remain available to students who declared in

 Students who are on campus in spring should complete a SIP contract and register for a SIP during course pre-registration for Fall.
 Students who are on study abroad in the Spring term should, nonetheless, do all of the above, submitting their SIP proposals by the end of Spring term via email, although actual SIP registration may occur at the beginning of Fall term.

 SUMMER: Once the proposal has been approved, students should begin to compile an annotated bibliography of sources.
 As the student consults and finds sources, they should be refining their research question as well.
 It is highly recommended that students maintain periodic email contact with the SIP advisor during the Summer.

-All SIP students must submit to the advisor, their annotated bibliography (literature review) and refined research question at the same time.
+All SIP students must submit to the advisor, their annotated bibliography (literature review) and refined research question by the end of First week.

 Students should meet regularly with their advisor during the term.

 A full draft of the SIP should be submitted by the Tenth week of Fall term.
 Students should expect to do multiple and at times extensive rewriting and editing during the Winter break